-The target occupancy level is 98-99%, as such the directors are satisfied that occupancy levels are within tolerable limits for the recovery of credit extended to the company.
+The target occupancy level is 98-99%.
+As such the directors are satisfied that the average occupancies noted above are within the tolerable limits for the recovery of credit extended to the company.
 In addition, the company met its on-loan obligations in the period.